gandesirijugalkishore/DATA-MIGRATION/README.md

-# Learning_sequel
+# Learnings ....

-This Sequel is for basic python.
+This Sequel of repos is for basic python.

 Thaks:)